codeuniversity/student-council/statute/statute.md

 (1) The Student General Assembly elects representatives for the Student Council.

 (2) The Student General Assembly elects representatives for the Academic Senate.

-(3) The representatives for the Academic Senate are elected directly by the Student General Assembly.
+One representative per study programme is elected.
+These representatives are directly elected by the Student General Assembly.

-(4) The Student General Assembly meets at
+(3) The Student General Assembly meets at

 1. resolution of the Student Council,

 2. demand of 10 percent of all members of the student body.

-(5) The Student General Assembly is open to every member of the University (including non academic members, academic members and other staff).
+(4) The Student General Assembly is open to every member of the University (including non academic members, academic members and other staff).

 ## 12 - Leadership of the Student General Assembly